Harrisburg expanding smart light program

 The city is already working on the Vision Zero Initiative, a commitment to eliminate traffic injuries and fatalities by 2030.

-"In the process we've identified our high injury network and so you see these things in red.
+"In the process, we've identified our high injury network and so you see these things in red.
 That's our high injury network.
-These are the 6 percent of the roads where the majority of the injuries and fatalities have occurred," said Martin.
+These are the six percent of the roads where the majority of the injuries and fatalities have occurred," said Martin.

 One of the points of Vision Zero is deploying resources based on data.